Liquidations

 When a liquidation event is triggered due to a Collateral Ratio (CR) falling below the Maintenance Collateral Ratio (MCR), the RateX protocol's liquidation engine takes control of the position to minimize losses.
 This process follows a specific order to ensure the system's stability:

-Step 2: Insurance Fund Intervention
+Step 1: Insurance Fund Intervention

 Step 3: Auto-Deleveraging

-Step 4: Socialized Loss for LP
+Step 4: Socialized Position Transfer for LP

 Last updated